-We challenge the limits of technology by making amazing video games for multiple consoles and devices to be enjoyed by global fans of all ages.
+We challenge the limits of technology by creating unforgettable video game experiences for multiple consoles and VR to be experienced and enjoyed by global fans of all ages.

 How to Get Hired